Dame Jilly Cooper describes receiving royal honour as ‘orgasmic’

 She said: “The only thing I wanted to do in life was to cheer people up and people can get quite depressed, so I do like to tell lots of jokes.”

-A Disney+ series based on her 1988 novel Rivals, featuring British actor Alex Hassell as Rupert, is currently in production.
+A Disney+ series based on her 1988 novel Rivals, featuring British actor Alex Hassell as Campbell-Black, is currently in production.

 The eight-part adaptation will also star David Tennant, Aidan Turner, Emily Atack and Danny Dyer, with first-look pictures released last week.